Wixes/vite-template/README.md

 ### P.S.:

 > I'm strongly recommend to setup your IDE with "format on save", "sort imports" and all this stuff to comfortably work with imports!
-Example config for **VSCode**:
+Example config for **VSCode** (put it in **.vscode/settings.json**):

 ```
 {